userfrosting/UserFrosting/CONTRIBUTING.md

 - Frontend (Javascript-related) errors: in your browser's Javascript console.
 This can be accessed from "Tools->Web Developer" menu in Firefox, or "More tools->Javascript Console" in Chrome.
 For help with other browsers, please Google "where is the javascript console in ____".

 You should also try testing your code in a local development environment, to separate **code-related** issues from **server** issues.
 In general, we recommend that you install a local development server on your computer, rather than [testing your code directly on the production server](https://pbs.twimg.com/media/BxfENwpIYAAcHqQ.png).
 This means you can test your code directly on your own computer, making development faster and without the risk of exposing sensitive information to the public.
 We recommend installing [XAMPP](https://www.apachefriends.org) if you don't already have a local server set up.

+# Guidelines for Contributing to UserFrosting

+## Pull Requests

+When making a pull request, set your "base branch" to the latest hotfix branch being worked on.
+This will allow us to keep track of which version every change belongs to, which is useful when tracking down other users' issues.

+## ChangeLog

+When submitting code, make sure to add feature/major changes to `README.md` and **all** changes to `CHANGELOG.md`.